A reader recently asked whether his wife needs to register to file a tax return, even though no tax is due on her dividend income.

 The personal allowance is £12,570 and is a tax-free amount, available to most taxpayers.

-In other words, you only start paying higher rate dividend tax if your income is greater than £12,570 + £37,700 = £50,270.
+In other words, you only start paying a higher rate of dividend tax if your income exceeds £12,570 + £37,700 = £50,270.

-Dividends are taxed at 33.75% in the higher rate band, and 39.35% for income in excess of £125,140 per year.
+Dividends are taxed at 33.75% in the higher rate band, and 39.35% for income over £125,140 per year.

 You can find out more about how dividends are taxed here.

-Answering the original reader’s question – does the contractor’s wife have to register to fill in a tax return if her total income falls beneath the higher rate threshold, Emily Coltman from FreeAgent, told us:
+Answering the original reader’s question – does the contractor’s wife have to register to fill in a tax return if her total income falls beneath the higher rate threshold?
+Emily Coltman from FreeAgent told us:

-“The answer to the question is yes, she does because she’s receiving dividend income, which comes under the label of ‘income from savings and investments’, of over £10,000 a year.”
+The answer to the question is yes, she does because she’s receiving dividend income, which comes under the label of ‘income from savings and investments’, of over £10,000 a year.

 All company directors are obliged to complete a tax return each year, regardless of income, and there are many other scenarios when you should complete a return.